 For a teenager, getting a driver’s license means independence, but for many parents, it can mean seemingly endless hours of worry.
 Parents often try to prepare their kids safely for the road by sending them to driver’s education classes or giving one-on-one instruction.

 But does your teen understand the costs of owning a car?
 They may have a front-row seat to the frustrations of your own car ownership experience.
 However, like the hassle of getting repairs after an accident, they probably don’t know the amount of money you routinely pay each month to keep your vehicle on the road.

-Parents and guardians need to start educating their kids about car ownership costs before they start driving.
+Parents need to start educating their kids about car ownership costs before they start driving.
 Teaching them the ins and outs of automobile expenses now can help them make wise choices once they leave the nest.

 - Choosing the right car can have an impact on other costs, like insurance premiums and maintenance expenses.

 - Teen drivers can prepare for routine maintenance and unexpected repair costs by creating a dedicated fund and contributing to it monthly.

 - Some costs, such as gas, property taxes, and registration fees, recur as long as you own a vehicle.